oracle-livelabs/adb/peoplesoft-zdm/11psft-mt-setup-oci/psft-mt-setup-oci.md

     </copy>

     ```

-    Files Tar and transfer from on-premise PeopleSoft system to OCI compute system
+    Files Tar and transfer from on-premises PeopleSoft system to OCI compute system

     ![Files tar and transfer to OCI](./images/files_tar.png "")

 2. Update the $HOME for PeopleSoft users to be in compatible to source.